araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 <!--This post details how I managed to get the Soft-Actor Critic (SAC) and other off-policy reinforcement learning algorithms to work on massively parallel simulators (think Isaac Sim with thousands of robots simulated in parallel).
 If you follow the journey, you will learn about overlooked details in task design and algorithm implementation that can greatly impact performance.-->

-Spoiler alert: [quite a few papers/code](#appendix---affected-paperscode) are affected by the problem described below.
+Spoiler alert: [quite a few papers/code](#appendix-affected-paperscode) are affected by the problem described below.

-- Part I is about identifying the problem and trying out quick fixes on SAC.
+This post is divided into two main parts.
+The first part analyzes why SAC does not work out of the box in Isaac Sim environments (until the [quick fix](#quick-fix)).
-- Part II is about tuning SAC for speed and making it work as good as PPO.
+The [second part][#tuning-for-speed-part-ii] discusses how to tune SAC for speed and make it perform as good as PPO.

 ## A Suspicious Trend: PPO, PPO, PPO, ...